Lenty/SLiCAP_python/docs/userguide/dynamic.rst

 Estimate the bandwith and system order of a negative-feedback circuit
 ---------------------------------------------------------------------

-The function **SLiCAPmath.findServoBandwidth(*args)** strongly facilitates the design of the dynamic behavior of negative feedback amplifiers.
+The function `findServoBandwidth <../reference/SLiCAPmath.html#SLiCAP.SLiCAPmath.SLiCAPmath.findServoBandwidth>`_ facilitates the design of the small-signal bandwidth of negative feedback amplifiers.

 With the loop gain reference variable properly selected, the dynamic behavior of a negative feedback amplifier is the product its ideal gain and the servo function.
 The servo function is determined by the loop gain.
 If the loop gain reaches infinity, the servo fuction approaches unity.
 The bandwidth of the servo functions is a measure for the frequency range over which the gain of a negative feedback system approaches its ideal gain.

-The function **SLiCAPmath.findServoBandwidth(*args)** determines the unity gain frequencies of the asymptotes of the magnitude characteristic of the loop gain.
+`findServoBandwidth <../reference/SLiCAPmath.html#SLiCAP.SLiCAPmath.SLiCAPmath.findServoBandwidth>`_ determines the unity gain frequencies of the asymptotes of the magnitude characteristic of the loop gain.
 It assumes a single passband, low-pass, band-pass or high-pass behavior of the servo function.
 This means that there are maximally two unity gain frequencies of the loop gain.
 The function returns:

 - The frequencies of intersection of the asymptoties of the magnitude characteristic of the loop gain and unity
 - The order (slope) at these frequencies